siffiejoe/lua-amalg/README.md

 This will make the amalgamated script platform-dependent, obviously!

+In some cases you may want to ignore automatically listed modules in the cache without editing the cache file.
+Use the `-i` option for that and specify a Lua pattern:

+    ./amalg.lua -o out.lua -s main.lua -c -i "^luarocks%."

+The `-i` option can be used multiple times to specify multiple patterns.

 To fix a compatibility issue with Lua 5.1's vararg handling, `amalg.lua` by default adds a local alias to the global `arg` table to every loaded module.
 If for some reason you don't want that, use the